seanwroy/SeansGame/README.md

 My current plan for this is to extend the creature class to enemies and come up with some kind of rudimentary AI/pathing system for them.

+**This game is work-in-progress and contains no enemies or objective at present.**

 ### Installing

 If you'd like to run this project, just download the respository and run it through whatever IDE you're using.
 I'll compile